qiuzhongwei-USTB/qzw.github.io/_pages/about.md

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 1 papers are accepted by TVCG.
 - *2024.09*: &nbsp;🎉🎉 1 papers are accepted by NeurIPS 2024.
-- *2023.03*: The technology of [FTVSR](https://github.com/researchmm/FTVSR) has been shipped to [Microsoft Edge Browser](https://blogs.windows.com/msedgedev/2023/03/08/video-super-resolution-in-microsoft-edge/).

 # 📝 Publications
 - **MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field**